Best Contraction Timer Apps in 2026

 ★ 4.6 Free + Premium

-Freya tracks duration and frequency like any timer, but it doesn't include AI analysis or hospital-readiness alerts.
-The app is focused on the labor experience rather than the medical data.
-No pregnancy tracking, meditation library, or kick counting is included.
+Freya tracks duration and frequency, but it does not include AI pattern analysis or hospital-readiness alerts.
+It is focused more on the labor experience than on interpreting contraction data.

 What's good